 Panathenaic Stadium - credits: Bruno135/Depositphotos.com

-Kallimarmaro or the Panathinaikos Stadium in Athens was built in 329 BC. from Lycurgus.
+Kallimarmaro or the Panathinaikos Stadium in Athens was built in ancient Greece in 329 BC. by Lycurgus.
 Its foundation took place in order for the Panathenaic festival to be held there in honor of the goddess Athena.
 Five hundred years later, in 140 AD, Herod the Atticus, this wealthy Athenian orator and sophist, a member of the Roman Senate and also the first Greek high general, made an extensive renovation of the Stadium, increasing its capacity to 50,000 people.

 The Stadium lost its glamor during the Middle Ages.
 Its renovation began so that the 1896 Olympic Games could be held at the stadium.
 At that time, the Panathinaiko Stadium was renamed Kallimarmaro, but the orthomarbling works were completed at the dawn of the 20th century, in 1900.